Shadow-Blaxe-123/Local-Guide-Platform-Assignment-8-/Readme.md

 ### 3.7 Payment Integration

 - **Booking Payments**:
-  - Tourist can pay for the tour.
   - Guide can receive payment after the tour.
-  - Secure payment processing for tour bookings.
-  - Integration with Stripe / SSLCommerz / any other payment gateway.

 ### 🌐 API Endpoints

 > **Note:** These are suggested API endpoints to implement core features.
 You must add, modify or remove endpoints as needed to support all functionality in your application.